SalomePlatform/MEDCoupling_tutos/presentations/src/2_medfile_io.md

 - Deal with families and groups
 - Deal with field profiles

-# Families and Groups

-## Groups and families definition
+## Groups

+- A group is a named collection of entities.
+- MEDLoader advanced API gives access to groups:
+  - `getGroups()`, ...
+- The underlying implementation of groups use the concept of families.

-### Families {.alert}
+## Families

 - **Families do not need to be manipulated directly in normal usage**
-- In a mesh cells are partitioned by _families_
+- In a mesh cells are partitioned by **families**.
-- Each cell has a unique family ID (reverse not true)
+- Each cell has a unique family ID (reverse not true).
+- Groups are in fact just a collection of families (not of cells).
-- MEDLoader advanced API gives access to families
+- MEDLoader advanced API gives access to families:
   - `getFamilies()`, `getFamiliesArr()`, ...

-### Groups

-- A group is a list of families
-- MEDLoader advanced API gives access to groups
-  - `getGroups()`, ...
+- Families allow for efficient boolean operations between groups.

-## Families and Groups - Illustration
+## Illustration

 ![Families and groups example](../pictures/2-medloader/image79.png){ width=25% }